Oct 2016 | Hartek Power Bags 460MW Solar EPC Orders in First Half of 2016-17, Records 373% Growth in Order Size

 September 11, 2015: Going by industry standards, it usually takes four five months to complete a 66/11-KV substation.
 However, the company has set a new benchmark by commissioning the project in nearly half the time

-Credited with executing more than 130 substations in the past seven years, Hartek Power has handled substation projects in 17 states across the country.
+Credited with executing more than 130 substations in the past seven years, Hartek Group Power has handled substation projects in 17 states across the country.
 It has been entrusted by various state electricity boards with substation projects worth Rs 60 crore, which are likely to be commissioned in this financial year.
 The company is also holding final-stage talks for executing substations for 200-MW solar projects in the country in the current financial year.